prisma/women-world-wide/README.md

 * **Topics**: If the group focuses on a specfic technology, you can add more details about the language or focus here.
 * **Main Link**: This is the main link where your organization lives.
 Often this is a meetup link, but it could be the group's homepage, or anything other place where readers can get additional information.
 * **Secondary Links**: These are additional links that correspond to an organization — for example if they have a specific twitter, etc.

+## Maintenance 💪
+If you see an inactive (without activity for over six months) organization on this map, please open up an issue, so that the map can be as current and helpful as possible.